funttastic/universal_kotlin/README.md

 	- supports common, js, jvm, and native code
 	- can use code from the common module
 - Application: a module to hold as many as possible different kotlin applications
-	- supports the following applications: JVM Terminal (CLI) Application
+	- supports the following applications:
+		- Android
+		- iOS
+		- Spring Boot
-	- wanted applications: JVM Android Application, and others.
+		- JVM Terminal (CLI)
+		- JavaScript Vanilla

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing